mrdivdiz/NeuControl/README.md

-# NeuControl
+# NeuControl - Neural network controlled navigation module
-Neural network controlled navigation module
+App for my project.Can configure and run cartographer.